AlexVerrico/octoprint-stats/README.md

 This plugin is designed to show statistics of your printer and estimate power usage in kWh.

+## if you want to contribute, please join the gitter chat so that we can better coordinate: https://gitter.im/AlexVerricoChat/octoprint-stats

 ## Setup

 Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)